-What if our downtowns and streets and storefronts weren't just about getting where you need to go and doing what you need to do.
+What if our downtowns and streets and storefronts weren't just about getting where you need to go and doing what you need to do?
 What if they were also spaces for play and fun and creativity?
-We think they can be - that's why we're creating the pop-up theater.
+We think they can be - that's why we created the pop-up theater.
+And you can too!

-Community Workshop is one of fifty winners nationwide in the Play Everywhere Challenge, designed to bring play into everyday spaces and improve the lives of kids and families.
-Our project is creating a portable kids' theater stage that can transform a vacant downtown space (or a Laundromat, office, or bus stop) into a dynamic playspace for kids, while transforming ordinary errands into an opportunity for families to connect and create.
-Kids can get dramatic while their parents get the laundry done or pick up a pizza, making play truly accessible and making families' lives easier and more fun.
+Community Workshop was one of fifty winners nationwide in the Play Everywhere Challenge, designed to bring play into everyday spaces and improve the lives of kids and families.
+Putting up a bright, fun play space can transform a vacant downtown lot (or a Laundromat, office, or bus stop) into a dynamic space for kids, while transforming ordinary errands into an opportunity for families to connect and create.
+Kids can get dramatic while their parents get the laundry done or pick up a pizza.
+That makes play truly accessible and makes families' lives easier and more fun.

 Check out the other amazing Play Everywhere competition winners, from municipal slides to sidewalk games to a kit of parks.
 We're honored to be in their company!